 - A familiar place that poses no mental, physical, or emotional challenges

 Sounds like a place you know?
 Well, that’s your Learning Palace!

 - Keep growing.
-Once you have developed the ‘Palace’ part of your Learning Palace, then begin the learning.
-Become avid.
-Take advantage of the relaxation your Palace offers and stretch yourself and your horse.
+Once you have firmly implanted your ‘Learning Palace’, keep growing!
+Become an avid learner in that space.
+Take advantage of the safety your palace offers and stretch your relationship.

 The Learning Palace encourages bravery and adventure because horses realize that they can feel safe, confident, and joyful away from their herd, with you.
 It’s amazing how Storm switches gears as soon as he enters our Learning Palace; from rebellious and playful to attentive and patient.